 #12: Determine What is Necessary Versus What is a Want

 Most of us want to have the absolute best that we can afford.
 However, when buying a home, it is easy to claim something is necessary when it is really just a want.

 Make a list of things that you feel are absolute must-haves.
 If you have two small kids, then you will likely want a bedroom for each of them.
 Having an extra bedroom for a “man-cave” is probably a want, not a need.

-If you have a large dog that needs daily exercise, having a large yard or a convenient park is a need.
+If you have a large dog that needs daily exercise, having a large yard or a convenient park is necessary.
 Having 20 acres is a want.

 If you suffer from achy joints or a weak back, getting a tri-level home with narrow steps may be a bad idea for the long term.

 These are just examples to get you thinking.
 Consider what you dislike about your current place and the things that you actually enjoy.
-This can be a right starting place for you and help you come up with a list of items and features that you will need at the new place.
+This can be the right starting place for you and help you develop a list of items and features that you will need at the new place.